 In particular, I am interested in reviving link-traversal-based querying.
 Instead of blind traversal, we should leverage knowledge about the data shape and structure.

-How to perform informed link-traversal-based querying, given machine-interpretable knowledge of data shapes and linking structures?
+How to perform guided link-traversal-based querying, given machine-interpretable knowledge of data shapes and linking structures?

 How can additional knowledge improve the efficiency of link traversal?